 Nitro beers have always been tricky even for experienced brewers no matter how sophisticated their equipment is at the brewery.
 The precise balance of nitrogen and carbondioxide in a nitrogenated beer determines the nitro experience.

 Brewers can and do take a lot of trouble crafting a great nitro style beer.
 Unfortunately, maintaining that quality through the distribution system and at the bar is very difficult.
 Slightest changes in the beer temperature, gas counter pressure, or the counter pressure gas composition dramatically affect the quality of these styles.
 It doesn’t take much to lose nitrogen and once it is out, there is no way to “fix” the beer.
 In fact, the raison d’etre for NitroBrew is to eliminate such quality issues.

 Brewers often wonder how a certain beer style does on nitro.
 They don’t need to anymore.
 With NitroBrew, they can quickly check how a particular beer does on nitro without having to brew a full batch.
-Bars can now serve any beer on nitro right at the point of service with the NitroBrew commercial bundle.
-Home users can enjoy any beer on nitro from the comfort of their home using the NitroBrew home kit.
+Bars and taprooms can now serve any beer on nitro right at the point of service with NitroBrew ‘s micro nitro.
+Simply provide beer before force carbonation.